dinosoeren/walls.dev/content/project/self-driving-car/index.md

 ## Reflections on Sacrifices Made

-The final project of the Nanodegree was the only one I didn't complete, since I was too distracted by my new job in Google's Engineering Residency.
+The final project in Term 3 of the Nanodegree was the only one I didn't complete, since I was too distracted by my new job in Google's Engineering Residency.
 Udacity took a back seat while I prioritized converting onto my team as a FTE in Google Cloud, which I did successfully!

 The final assignment was to combine the major concepts from all 3 terms into, you guessed it, a fully autonomous driving system for a virtual car.
 That is now left as an exercise for both the reader and the author. ;)